 However, something interesting happened… I realized that it was much harder to see what our recurring expenses were.
 In Quicken, I had these setup as scheduled transactions and they would automatically pop up when I was in there.
 Quicken even has a specific menu item to see what all your recurring expenses are in one view.

 Cool, right?
 But yeah, I’m not using Quicken anymore.

 I didn’t realize what a struggle it would be to get off of Quicken, but I had a really hard time getting a handle on managing our money going in and out.
 It didn’t help that we had our summer adventure and then moved to a foreign country – both of those were so abnormal in our spending.

 It took me a bit to get a handle on our expenses, but that’s when I brought in Mint to help with all the cash transactions.
-That way I could use Mint to manage our daily finances and continue to use Personal Capital to manage our investments.
+That way I could use Mint to manage our daily finances and continue to use Empower (formerly Personal Capital) to manage our investments.